UBC-MOAD/docs/github_notebooks_readme.rst

 #.
 Use your browser to navigate to the repository and directory on GitHub and you should see the rendered :file:`README.md` showing your notebook name(s) as a link to the nbviewer rendering(s) for your notebook(s).

 #.
 Each time you create a new notebook in the directory,
-   run :command:`python3 -m make_readme` to update the :file:`README.md` file and commit it along with your new notebook.
+   run :command:`python -m make_readme` to update the :file:`README.md` file and commit it along with your new notebook.

 The :file:`make_readme.py` script reads the first cell of each notebook in the directory and, if that cell contains text, adds it to the :file:`README.md` file.
 That lets you include a title and brief description of your notebooks along with the links on the GitHub page.
-If you change the contents of that 1st cell in an existing notebook you need to run :command:`python3 -m make_readme`, commit the :file:`README.md` changes, and push them to GitHub in order to update the page there.
+If you change the contents of that 1st cell in an existing notebook you need to run :command:`python -m make_readme`, commit the :file:`README.md` changes, and push them to GitHub in order to update the page there.